arunvdsharma/openshift-centos/README.md

 $ ./install-openshift.sh
 ```

-If all the ansible jobs are run successfully, you can access Openshift dashboard on https://console.<<your_domain_name>>
+If all the ansible jobs are successful, you can access Openshift dashboard on https://console.your_domain_name